Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Introduction

-Our main contributions are as follows: \begin{itemize} \item We introduce the GPPI algorithm, a mesh-free framework that unifies forward and inverse HJB and MFG problems by leveraging GP surrogates for explicit, sample-based policy evaluation and improvement. \item We leverage the additive Schwarz Newton method as a nonlinear preconditioner to accelerate the convergence of the GPPI method for solving forward and inverse problems of HJBs and MFGs. \end{itemize}
+Our main contributions are as follows: \begin{itemize} { \item We introduce a \mathfix{GPPI} framework that provides a unified GP computational framework for forward and inverse problems arising from HJB equations and MFGs. } \item Building on the GPPI framework, we propose the Gaussian process policy iteration with the additive Schwarz (GPPI-AS) algorithm, which leverages the additive Schwarz Newton correction to accelerate the GPPI iterations in practice for both forward problems and inverse reconstructions of HJBs and MFGs. \end{itemize}